-It's always important to be mindful of your security and safety online.
-Look at our top 10 tips to staying safe online to make sure you're not putting yourself at risk.
+It’s always important to be mindful of your security and safety online.
+Look at some of the top 10 tips to staying safe online to make sure you’re not putting yourself at risk.

 If you think you have been the victim of online fraud, we recommend you report it to Action Fraud, the national fraud and internet crime reporting centre, who will be able to advise you further.